-Respondents should address the needs of youth with barriers, such as foster care youth, youth aged out of foster care, high school dropouts, and gang-involved, homeless and adjudicated youth.
+Respondents should address the needs of youth with barriers, such as foster care youth, youth aged out of foster care, high school dropouts (disconnected youth), youth with disabilities, youth offenders, homeless and runaway youth, migrant youth, pregnant and parenting youth, basic skills deficient youth, youth who are English Language Learners, youth of incarcerated parents or gang-involved, and adjudicated youth.
 The proposed program shall provide these youth with access to meaningful careers through multiple pathways such as basic education skills, GED attainment, adult education, and short-term certification programs as stepping stones to further education and training.
 It is expected that youth will attain a post-secondary degree and/or industry-recognized certification/credential, that is part of a career pathway that may lead towards more advanced certifications/credentials, career advancement, and/or employment.